frob/drupalcmbook/pages/03-what-is-configuration-management.md

 ```

 This is nice right?
 All our configuration is in one place.
 We can just edit this file and import the changes.
 There is a problem with that idea however, if we do this then any little change to completely unrelated systems would cause this entire file to need to be synced.
 Also, all changes are meant to be made in the ui.
 In other words, the system is designed in a way that we do not make changes by hand in files.
 Instead we use the Drupal UI or a command line tool to edit the configuration.

+> I am sure you have noticed the _langcode_ property in these examples.
+This is the language that this configuration is set to.
+In [D8] it is possible to have different configuration for different languages.
+I will cove that in more detail in chapter 9.

 ## What does Drupal do with yaml files